Shivani Gupta

 Mathematics concept taught by Shivani

-Shivani and Murphy worked through several physics problems involving kinetic energy, momentum, and elastic collisions.
+Shivani and Murphy delved into various physics problems, focusing on kinetic energy, momentum, and elastic collisions.
 They applied conservation laws and trigonometric principles to solve for forces, velocities, and angles in one- and two-dimensional scenarios.
-The session concluded with an analysis of whether a collision was elastic or inelastic based on kinetic energy conservation.
+Their lesson concluded with an analysis of whether a collision was elastic or inelastic based on kinetic energy conservation.

 Work-Energy Theorem